spacecloud-io/space-docs/content/getting-started/quick-start/explore-graphql.md

 ## Catch Pokemons (insert operation)

-Catching Pokemons requires us to insert Pokemon data into the database (And a lot of hard work ofcourse!😅)
+Catching Pokemons requires us to insert Pokemon data into the database (And lots of hard work, of course!😅)

 {{< highlight graphql >}}
 mutation {